hcp-sbom provisioner

 echo %PROCESSOR_ARCHITECTURE%

-The provisioner uses this information to download and extract the correct build of the SBOM generation tool and set platform-specific default execution commands.
+The provisioner uses this information to download and extract the correct build of Packer on the remote host and set platform-specific default execution commands.

 Complete example with manual SBOM generation